One big question people have is how far south did the Vikings sail?

 However there were two more than half the crew that said that it was

-not a divine order.
+not a divine order and we should continue.

 So we went right